yetanotherco/aligned_layer/examples/validating-public-input/README.md

 2. `make submit_fibonacci_risc0_proof_devnet`

-> The batch needs at least two proofs to be selaed, in another terminal run `make batcher_send_risc0_task` to actually submit the batch to aligned.
+> The batch needs at least two proofs to be sealed, in another terminal run `make batcher_send_risc0_task` to actually submit the batch to aligned.

 The command will log the file where all the aligned verification data was saved like so: